hyungyukang/Omega/components/omega/doc/design/SplitTimeStepping.md

 $$

 These verification tests validate that the implemented schemes accurately represent known dynamics such as exponential decay processes and tracer restoration, common in ocean biogeochemical modeling.

-# 6 Summary

-This enhanced design document details a structured approach for robust, efficient, and accurate ocean model simulations, ensuring Omega1's continued development as a leading ocean modeling tool for climate research and operational forecasting.